pommicket/ted/README.md

 After installing ted, you can just start using it like you would any other editor.
 The keyboard shortcuts are mostly what you'd expect them to be (Ctrl+o for open, Ctrl+s for save, etc.).

+### Tips

+- Even if you don't want to change anything with ted, it's a good idea to look at the config file (see below) to check out all of the keyboard shortcuts!
+- You can use Ctrl+f for "find", but if you want to search for something across multiple files, you can do Ctrl+! (run shell command), then run `grep -n search_term *.py`, for example (on Windows, you will need to have cygwin or something in your PATH for this to work).
+The `-n` ensures that ted can jump to the results, just like jumping to build errors.

 ### Configuration